craftcodesolutions/ourcanteennbackend/app/api/owner/approve-loan/LOAN_APPROVAL_DOC.md

 ---

 ## Description
 This endpoint allows restaurant owners or staff with access level "A" to approve loans for customers who have insufficient balance to complete their orders.
-When a loan is approved, the loan amount is added to the customer's credit, and the order status is updated to 'SCANNED'.
+When a loan is approved, a restaurant-specific loan record is created, the order amount is deducted from the customer's credit (allowing negative balance), and the order status is updated to 'SUCCESS' immediately.

 ---